British Values at Ryarsh Primary School

 Every child at Ryarsh Primary School is involved in democratic decision-making.
 This reflects the democratic and inclusive approach to decision making across the school community.

-Learning based on current news, including EU referendum and a new Prime Minister
+- Learning based on current news, including key elections

 Our school is a community in which all voices are heard – children, parents, staff and governors.

 Children experience and respect democracy through electing their own representatives.

 Children are able to work co-operatively in classes, groups or pairs.

 Children have experience and understanding of democracy beyond our school.